xtrime-ru/antizapret-vpn-docker/README.md

 - `DOALL_DISABLED=` - skip run on az-world node.

 Adguard:
 - `ROUTES` - list of VPN containers and their virtual addresses.
-Used for uniq client addresses in adguard logs
+Used for unique client addresses in adguard logs
 - `ADGUARDHOME_PORT=3000`
 - `ADGUARDHOME_USERNAME=admin`
 - `ADGUARDHOME_PASSWORD=`